-As an AFAB individual who has been through quite the journey with makeup—and as someone who currently makes bread by working in the beauty industry—I feel it is my responsibility, to simply present alternative points of view, ways of presenting oneself and notions of beauty—or, perhaps most radically, the notion that we don’t have to be beautiful at all—that we can, and do, still have value that lies outside the realm of beauty!
+As an AFAB individual who has been through quite the journey with makeup—and as someone who currently makes bread by working in the beauty industry—I feel it is my responsibility, to simply present alternative points of view, different ways of presenting oneself and differents notions of beauty—or, perhaps most radically, the notion that we do not have to be beautiful at all—that we still have value lying outside the realm of beauty!

 So, instead of interpreting this essay as dogma, take it as an invitation to question and experiment, to better know yourself and how you prefer to present.

 Furthermore, makeup can make one feel like a ‘better’ version of themselves.
-We can use favourite products to mask things we don’t like and accentuate what we do like.
+We can cast glamours, using our favourite products to mask the things we don’t like about ourselves and accentuate what we do like.
 For many, the practice of tweaking their appearance feels therapeutic and empowering.
 (But more on this later when I make the argument against makeup!)

 And lastly, although this point will only apply to certain makeup users, makeup can be and is an art form.
 Colourful eyeshadows, unexpected lipsticks and beyond—there are endless ways you can adorn your face!
 How could I call myself an artist if I denied other women and AFAB people this pleasure?

 …Or, ‘Why I Stopped Wearing Makeup’.